 “Surely, we can do something about this,” Ammi began.
 But it was already too late.
 Shabnam Aunty’s face resembled a dark cherry.
 She said nothing and mumbled on her way out as her son and her husband followed her out the door.
 Nifaqat’s eyes widened, and tears were about to fill them.

 “You are wasting away a good opportunity for Nifaqat,” she said to Ammi on her way out.
 Ammi’s eyes showed embarrassment and shock.
 Jameel and Siraj Uncle silently followed her out the door.

 Baba remained where he stood until they left and had no remorse.
 Nifaqat ran up to her room and shut the door.
 Ammi stood outside the gates of their home as they left.
 She walked back inside and released her fury.

 “You!
 You ruined her chances!
 Such a good family they were!” she screamed at Baba.
 He stood there with his face still.

 “And you!
 How many times have I told you to scrub your face with animal fat!
 I try to help you and you only cause me grief!
 You just cost your sister a proposal!
 Who knows how many others they will tell about us?”
-Ammi’s face with seething with anger towards Noor and Baba, especially Noor.
+Ammi’s face was seething with anger towards Noor and Baba — especially Noor.